magicmq/mvn-archetype-bungeecord-base-plugin/README.md

 # BasePluginArchetype

-A Maven archetype for creating Bukkit plugins.
+> A Maven archetype for creating Bukkit plugins.

 I had another archetype that was made for use with [CNL](https://github.com/Rayzr522/CreativelyNamedLib), but I haven't touched CNL in a while and I got sick of cutting the CNL code out of every new project I made.
-I'll touch CreativelyNamedLib again at *some point*, but for now this is better.
+I'll mess with CreativelyNamedLib again at *some point*, but for now, this is better.

-Admittedly this is a modified version of another archetype I created, [PerceivePluginArchetype](https://github.com/PerceiveDev/PerceivePluginArchetype)
+Admittedly this is a modified version of another archetype I created, which you can find here: [PerceivePluginArchetype](https://github.com/PerceiveDev/PerceivePluginArchetype).

 ## Installation

 Download this repository, navigate to it in your command prompt / terminal and run:

     mvn

 ## Usage

 To create a project, use the following command (filling in the fields as necessary):

     mvn archetype:generate \
       -DarchetypeGroupId=me.rayzr522 \
       -DarchetypeArtifactId=mvn-archetype-bukkit-base-plugin \
-      -DarchetypeVersion=1.0.0 \
+      -DarchetypeVersion=1.1.1 \
       -DgroupId="com.yourName" \
       -DartifactId="someplugin" \
       -Dversion="1.0.0" \